 The consultation process

 Consultations are held on an appointment basis in your home.
 The initial consultation lasts up to 3 hours.
 Where possible all family members involved with the animal should be present.
 A detailed history of your animal is taken and the underlying motivation for the problem behaviour is discussed.
 This enables me to make an accurate diagnosis and agree on a treatment programme with you.
-In some instances, I may refer you back to your veterinary surgeon for additional advice outside of my expertise.
+In some instances, I may need refer you back to your veterinary surgeon for additional advice outside of my expertise.
 For example, where medication might be appropriate and helpful.